sigstore/docs/content/en/api-stability.md

 **Beta**: Backwards incompatible changes require at least 2 months notice

-**Generally Available**: Deprecating features requries at least 6 months notice
+**Generally Available**: Deprecating features require at least 6 months notice

 _Note: These guidelines will be followed on a best-effort basis.
 Since Sigstore is a security project, maintainers reserve the right to break things faster if necessary to address a security issue._

-A list of features and associated levels will be available in each repostory under FEATURES.md.
+A list of features and associated levels will be available in each repository under FEATURES.md.
 A deprecation table will be available in each repository under DEPRECATIONS.md.